Cyanide334/layers-backend-task/README.md

 python app.py
 ```

-The server will start at `http://localhost:5000`
+The server will start at `http://localhost:5000`.
+You can start up another terminal and use curl to send API requests.

 > **Note:** This is a development version that uses in-memory storage (no database required).
 All data will be reset when the server restarts.
 No environment variables or configuration files are needed.